 TIP: Add a few drops of saline solution to your hands before picking up slime and kneading!

 You can troubleshoot your slime recipe by clicking here.
-Double check you have the right ingredients and you are spending the time needed to knead your slime well!
+Double-check check you have the right ingredients and you are spending the time needed to knead your slime well!

-Ok you’ve made our basic saline solution slime now try one of these fun themes below.
+Ok, you’ve made a super stretchy slime now try one of these fun themes below.
 Click on the links for the full recipes.

-Hopefully it will give you creative ideas for your own awesome slime themes.
+Hopefully, it will give you creative ideas for your own awesome slime themes.
 Holidays, seasons, and special occasions can all be made out of homemade slime!
-Click on pictures!